 10. Raisin Ezekiel Bread with Jam or a light layer of Peanut Butter

 This snack is tasty with either toasted or non-toasted Ezekiel raisin bread.
 Apricot jam is especially great on this bread, but you really can’t go wrong with any flavor of jam.
 When it comes to peanut butter, opt for a brand that only has peanuts and maybe a lil’ salt in the ingredients list to avoid excess oil.

 I often have this as dessert after dinner.
 It conquers my sweet tooth cravings every time!
 My favorites are blueberries, raspberries and strawberries.
 They are loaded with flavor, fiber and a hefty dose of vitamins, minerals and antioxidants for only about 80 calories per cup!

 12. Refried beans and Crackers

-When choosing your refried beans, go for the canned, organic types.
+When choosing your canned refried beans, go for the organic type when possible to avoid those BPA’s mentioned earlier.
 The great thing about this high fiber, high protein food is that they can be eaten straight from the can – no heating required!
-As for the crackers, go for a low oil variety that offers at least three grams of fiber per serving.
-Also avoid overeating by following the serving sizes listed on the box of crackers!
+As for the crackers, go for a low oil variety that offers at least 2-3 grams of fiber per serving (the more the better.)
+Also, avoid overeating by following the serving sizes listed on the box of crackers!
 This info can usually be found at the top of the nutrition facts section.

 13. Purple Snack Shakes

 This one is listed last ONLY because at times it can take up to four or five minutes to make, depending on what you choose to put in it.
-But in all honesty, this is actually my go-to mid-morning or afternoon snack nearly every single day!
+But in all honesty, this is actually my go-to mid-morning or afternoon snack many days of the week.

 And there you have it!
 If you have questions or any other snack ideas you’d like to share, please do so in the comments below.
 Happy Snacking!